JacobLevinson/easy_arduino_BLE/README.md

 # Setup
 1. Upload and run print_bleaddr to your arduino and note down the address printed out in the Serial monitor.
 You will need this.
 2. Upload and run peripheral_BLE.ino to your arduino.
 Note you will need the ArduinoBLE Library installed.
+3. Modify controller_BLE.py and replace the "address" variable's value with the address from step 1.
-3. Run the controller_BLE.py python program on you PC.
+4. Run the controller_BLE.py python program on you PC.

 The IMU accelerometer data should be pritning to your terminal now!